About

 • Contributing algorithms to safely handle vehicle attitude (roll, pitch) in a model predictive local planner and autonomy status

-• Executed a logic to speedup manual takeover by approximately 0.5 sec
+• Executed a logic to speed manual takeover by approximately 0.5 sec

 Graduate Student Researcher | Ultra Precision Controls Laboratory, University of Washington (Dec.
 2021 – Jun.
 2022)